 This tool was $59.99 and worth about what the corrugated box cost to ship it in.
 Go figure..

-#1 The dies are from some mythical made up Chinese back room standard.
+#1 The "AWG" dies are apparently from some mythical made up Chinese back room wiring standard I've never heard of...?.
 They are NOT AWG sized dies.
-I repeat, they are NOT AWG sized dies, despite being labeled as such!!
+I repeat, they are NOT AWG sized dies, despite being labeled as such!
 They are so bad, and so mislabeled, I suspect some poor soul in a dirty dark room, with no internet connection, actually made it up after complaints from US customers that the dies were not AWG sized?

-#2 Apparently, with the earlier models of this tool, they were originally labeled in the MCM standard.
-I can see the meeting at HFT tools now; "Oh yeah we can fix that lets just re-label the MCM dies in AWG.".
+#2 Apparently, with the earlier models of this tool, they were originally labeled in the MCM standard and now they are magically AWG yet the same sizes as the were before?
+Hmmmm..?
+I can picture the meeting at HFT tools now; "Oh yeah we can fix that, lets just re-label the MCM dies in AWG.".
 Sorry HFT, it doesn't work like that...

 #3 Even when you do find a die that works okay they tend to fall out of the tool and into the bilge.
 My tool/dies are mildly magnetic but no where near enough to prevent the dies from falling out and getting lost..